EHC assessment process

 In most cases, the pre-school or nursery recognises that the child will need a higher level of support than can be provided in a mainstream school and will submit a request for the child to have an EHC assessment, which is the first step towards obtaining an EHC plan for the child before they start school.
 The ABA team provides professional evidence as part of the statutory process.

 The Playhouse Foundation recognises that the EHC assessment process is complex and can be daunting for parents.
-As part of the bursary, families are provided with a legally-trained and experienced Lay Advocate, Claire Franklin, who works closely with the family and the ABA team to assist the parents throughout the process of obtaining an EHC plan for their child.
+As part of the bursary, families are provided with a legally-trained and experienced Lay Advocate, who works closely with the family and the ABA team to assist the parents throughout the process of obtaining an EHC plan for their child.

-Claire concentrates on preparing a thorough case, working with parents, as well as the ABA team, to ensure their views and knowledge of their child is portrayed in the paperwork.
+We assist with preparing a thorough case, working with parents, as well as the ABA team, to ensure their views and knowledge of their child is portrayed in the paperwork.
 As a result of this teamwork some successful outcomes have been achieved.